Introduction to Radiant Floor Heating System

 5. Air absorbs very little thermal radiation.

-This is an extremely important (and beneficial) characteristic of radiant heat.
+This is an extremely important (and beneficial) characteristic of radiant floor heating.
 It's what allows radiant panel heating systems to directly warm objects without first heating the air around them.
 It explains why a person can feel the warmth of a campfire even though the air between them and the fire is cold.
-The radiant energy emitted by the flames only becomes "sensed" as heat when it arrives at and is absorbed by skin and clothing.
+The radiant heat energy emitted by the flames only becomes "sensed" as heat when it arrives at and is absorbed by skin and clothing.

 6. Thermal radiation can be partially reflected by certain surfaces.